Enjoy movies with cinema-quality sound thanks to the THX Certified Onkyo TX-NR696 7.2 Channel AV Receiver (available from Amazon).

 Switching between sources is easy whether you’re using the buttons on the unit or remote.
 It’s very reactive to control by either method.
-While it doesn’t claim to upscale images to 4K, merely stating that it supports the quality, pictures look fantastic rich and deep.
+While the Onkyo TX-NR696 doesn’t claim to upscale images to 4K, merely stating that it supports the quality, pictures look fantastic rich and deep.

 Even if you don’t plan to use the USB, Bluetooth, Chromecast and internet capabilities, it’s worth exploring these as they add another set of useful options that extend the number of sources you can enjoy media from.

 Like other Onkyo products, the TX-NR696 is well-built and feature-packed.
 It does take some time to set-up but it’s worth the effort as one calibrated to your room and set-up, it provides excellent sound.

 A few things are missing from the Onkyo TX-NR696.
 Firstly, it only offers audio inputs via RCA phonos and a mini-jack.
 We’d like to see at least one channel of RCA audio-video.
 The front USB port is fantastic for occasional use and is more user-friendly than the rear.

 That said there are 6 HDMI ports, onboard Wi-Fi which allows you access to streaming services and a built-in Chromecast.
 So unless you have vintage games consoles, you should be fine.